ichmi/libft/README.md

 # or even
 clang main.c -lft

-# if it isnt, you could specify the include path -I<path> and the path where we can find the library -L<path> followed by the lib -l<libname>:
+# if isnt, you could specify the include path -I<path> and the path where we can find the library -L<path> followed by the lib -l<libname>:
 clang main.c -Ilibft/ -Llibft -lft

 # Another way would be providing the archive file during your program compilation (Personally I dont like it):